 Why it's essential to identify your target audience

-The first step in efficient, cohesive website planning is identify your target audience
+The first step in efficient, cohesive website planning is to identify your target audience

 Before you start the important task of planning your website it’s absolutely essential to have a clear understanding of your target audience.
 It is reasonable to assume that website owners may initially identify more than one single group as their target audience, however it is imperative to focus on a primary group as this will ensure clarity and focus.